 Violence risk and threat assessment is the process of gathering and analyzing information related to an actual or implied threat or concerning behavior.
 This is used to weigh risk and protective factors in a fair and equitable manner to establish an objective, evidence-based level of danger with an eye towards reducing bias and establishing intervention strategies to mitigate potential violence to an individual or larger community.

-The TA-COP Community of Practice is made up of four main areas:
+The TA-COP Community of Practice is made up of three main areas:

 You are here now!
 This website contains free resources such as articles, whitepapers, a video describing violence risk and threat assessment processes as a function of the BIT, an episode from Audio Essentials (a brief overview of threat assessment concepts from Brian Van Brunt), and much more!
 We will update this page as new resources become available.

-In an interactive discussion, Jeff Solomon, Brian Van Brunt, and other invited guests will review an averted incident of violence or completed attack and share insights related to assessment, intervention, and ongoing management.
+Dr. Brian Van Brunt (and invited guests) will review important threat concepts and cases and share insights related to assessment, intervention, and ongoing management.
 Like a lighthouse providing direction for ships approaching a stormy coast, these reviews will provide clarity and guidance on issues related to identifying, assessing, prevention, and managing threat and risk.
 See below for more information about Lighthouse Lessons, including the August 2020 first episode discussing the growing dangers of the White supremacist movement on social media.

 We have created several forms and checklists that can be downloaded and customized to meet the needs of your staff and department.
 More information about these forms is included below.

 NaBITA’s Threat Assessment Community of Practice (TA-COP) will provide information on mass attacks, school shootings, risk, and protective factors, resources on deception detection, bias and interviewing techniques.
-If you have ideas for growth or additional resources, please contact Brian Van Brunt or Jeff Solomon.
+If you have ideas for growth or additional resources, please contact Brian Van Brunt.